 The OAAP is excited to bring you blogs and resources to enhance your well-being.
 Each day will focus on a different aspect of well-being and will include suggestions to “watch this,” “read this,” and “do this.”

 Food is a necessity in our lives.
 Our society, however, has some very unhealthy pressures around disordered eating and distorted views of body image.
-It would make sense that a group of people facing heightened stress levels—such as attorneys—would find themselves in food-related challenges as a way to cope.
+It would make sense that a group of people facing heightened stress levels would find themselves in food-related challenges as a way to cope.

 These days, video and audio calls are the new standard.
 Consider incorporating audioconferencing into your practice if you haven’t already done so.